To fully appreciate the landscape and history of the nearby area, why not click this link to view a local cycle tour ?

 Remnants of the bank can still be seen as you walk along Rowney Green Lane, in various parts of the village of Alvechurch, in Peck Wood, at the end of Newbourne Wood and near Longfield Manor.

-About sixty years ago a tryptitch – a travelling altar used by priests at the time of the Reformation – was found hidden in a large cavity situated at The Homestead at the bottom of Gravel Pit Lane on the boundary of the Bordesley estate.
+Circa 1930, a tryptitch (a travelling altar used by priests at the time of the Reformation) was found hidden in a large cavity situated at The Homestead at the bottom of Gravel Pit Lane on the boundary of the Bordesley estate.

 The Roman Road